The Quran does not simply repeat its prophets. It redistributes them.

 | Taha (20) | Interior mission: fear crossed, chest opened, tongue loosened | The mission forms in the invisible before it exercises; the pain of the golden calf comes in the interval of absence | |

-| David & Solomon | al-Baqara (2) | David: kingship born after reduction; Solomon: Book against sorcery | David emerges after the army is reduced; Solomon is cleared where magic inverts the life of the Book |
+| David (peace be upon him) & Solomon (peace be upon him) | al-Baqara (2) | David (peace be upon him): kingship born after reduction; Solomon (peace be upon him): Book against sorcery | David (peace be upon him) emerges after the army is reduced; Solomon (peace be upon him) is cleared where magic inverts the life of the Book |

-| Saba’ (34) | Gratitude materialized into measure (David); borrowed sovereignty exposed by death (Solomon) | The armor protects because the rings are proportioned; the king’s death reveals the apparatus was never sovereignty | |
+| Saba’ (34) | Gratitude materialized into measure (David (peace be upon him)); borrowed sovereignty exposed by death (Solomon (peace be upon him)) | The armor protects because the rings are proportioned; the king’s death reveals that the apparatus was not sovereignty in itself | |

-| Sad (38) | Prostrated justice (David); sovereignty returned to the gift through repentance (Solomon) | The throne must be broken from within for justice to hold; power holds only as long as it prostrates | |
+| Sad (38) | Prostrated justice (David (peace be upon him)); sovereignty returned to the gift through repentance (Solomon (peace be upon him)) | The throne must be humbled before God for justice to hold; rule holds only as long as it returns to the Giver | |

-| Jonah | al-Anbiyaʾ (21) | Constriction purified by tawhid: the cry in the darknesses | The surah catalogs prophetic rescues; Jonah’s is entirely interior and extensible to believers |
+| Jonah (peace be upon him) | al-Anbiyaʾ (21) | Constriction purified by tawhid: the cry in the darknesses | The surah catalogs prophetic rescues; Jonah (peace be upon him)‘s is primarily interior and extensible to believers |

-| as-Saffat (37) | Prior tasbih: the glorification existed before the crisis | The memory of God accumulated before the collapse becomes a reserve of salvation; without it, he would have remained in the belly until the Day | |
+| as-Saffat (37) | Already-present tasbih: the glorification existed before the crisis | The memory of God already inscribed before the collapse becomes a reserve of salvation; the text says that without it he would have remained in the belly until the Day | |

-| Jesus | Maryam (19) | Destruction of genealogical privilege: “I am the servant of God” as the first word | Proximity to God is not a capital of blood; the child born without a father begins by destroying all hereditary claims |
+| Jesus (peace be upon him) | Maryam (19) | Dismantling genealogical privilege: “I am the servant of God” as the first word | Proximity to God is not a capital of blood; the child born without a father first declares servitude |

-| al-Maʾidah (5) | Receiver not source: refusal of self-divinization | The surah closes covenantal accounts; Jesus does not merely deny divinity, he refuses usurpation | |
+| al-Maʾidah (5) | Receiver, not source: refusal of the divinization projected onto him | The surah closes the covenantal accounts; Jesus (peace be upon him) does not merely deny divinity, he refuses the usurpation projected onto him | |

-| as-Saff (61) | Prophet of the rank: confirming Moses, announcing Ahmad | The surah orders truth into formation; Jesus operates as the link that confirms and announces |
+| as-Saff (61) | Prophet ﷺ of the rank: confirming Moses, announcing Ahmad | The surah orders truth in formation; Jesus (peace be upon him) operates as the link that confirms and announces |